quixio/quix-samples/python/model/Fraud-Detection-Clean/README.md

-# Fraud Detection II - Clean
+# Fraud detection II - clean

-This is the clean stage for the Fraud Detection example.
+This is the clean stage for the fraud detection example.
 The cleaning consists mainly on the dummyfication of the categorical columns.

-## Requirements / Prerequisites
+## Requirements/prerequisites

-This is part of the Fraud Detection project:
+This is part of the fraud detection project:

-- Fraud Detection I - Ingest: project that writes transaction data into topic
+- Fraud detection I - ingest: project that writes transaction data into topic.
-- Fraud Detection II - Clean (this one): project that reads raw transaction data and cleans it (dummyfication)
+- Fraud detection II - clean (this one): project that reads raw transaction data and cleans it (dummyfication).
-- Fraud Detection III - Predict: project that writes the cleaned transaction data and uses it to predict fraud using a loaded machine learning model.
+- Fraud detection III - predict: project that writes the cleaned transaction data and uses it to predict fraud using a loaded machine learning model.

-## Environment Variables
+## Environment variables

 The code sample uses the following environment variables: